Need to know

 "Setting up an approximate usage scenario can help you narrow down to a handful of printers that suit your needs.
 Then you can compare upfront and ongoing ink expenses in our test to find one that delivers good quality prints within your budget."

-It's important to be realistic about what sort of printing you are likely to do most, and what features are essential for you
+It's important to be realistic about the kind of printing you are likely to do most, and what features are essential for you

 Peter Zaluzny, CHOICE expert